 Please follow this link to view our privacy and data protection policy: www.incrediblycoolevents.co.uk/privacy-policy/

 All rules and scoring information can be found on our website.
-ICE follows USASF compliances.
-Please go to website to check on new rules, routine times, and this seasons rulings on entries to solos and duos on our event days.
+ICE follows IASF compliances.
+Please go to the website to check on new rules, routine times, and this season’s rulings on entries.

-We also can provide clear and concise explanations or clarification to any coaches that are experiencing difficulty in understanding, or clarity to any individual enquiry regarding these rules and scoring sheets by posting any queries in the ICE information group or emailing firstname.lastname@example.org.
+We also can provide clear and concise explanations or clarification to any coaches that are experiencing difficulty in understanding, or clarity to any individual enquiry regarding these rules and scoring sheets by emailing email@example.com.
 One of our team will get back to you as soon as possible.

 It’s important that all coaches are aware of skill level and age restriction requirements for our events and the scoring sheet format will enable you to maximise your teams’ placing potential and avoid disappointment and deductions on the day.
 Again, these can be found on our website.

 At ICE we have professional, experienced and well-regarded judging panels all carrying specialised judging skills to provide the very best and fairest all-round appraisal of performances.
 We also provide a playback station where coaches and athletes can review their own performance and have the opportunity to critique their own routine and execution of skills.